pepkit/attmap/docs/howto.md

 where `BaseOmissionType` is a proxy for the name of some type of values that may be stored in your mapping but that you prefer to not display in its text representation.

 The two kinds of exclusion criteria may be combined as desired.
+Note that it's often advisable to invoke the superclass version of the method, but to achieve the intended effect this may be skipped.